axopy/axopy/README.rst

 Ideally, new/changed functionality should come with tests and documentation.
 If you are new to contributing, it is perfectly fine to open a work-in-progress pull request and have it iteratively reviewed.
+See the `development documentation`_ for instructions on setting up a development environment, running tests, and building the documentation.

 .. _pytrigno: https://github.com/ucdrascal/pytrigno